EnigmaCurry/midi-livecode/README.md

 the one in your connected DAW or other app. **This only works when the timeline is stopped.** There is currently no support to change the bpm once playback has started.
 Furthermore, there is no accounting for timing drift (this is not expected to happen with a midi loopback.)
+To correct for constant-time delay, set `nudge_time`.